was an LDS church member in Utah; convicted of sexually abusing a 10-year-old girl; sentenced in 2022 to serve a minimum of 16 years in prison

 Browse the Mormon Sexual Abuse Database

 FLOODLIT.org has a free public database of hundreds of reports about people who committed or allegedly committed sex crimes, including sexual abuse, while they were active Mormon church members.
-You can browse the entire database in all sorts of ways, including by LDS church position, number of victims, places where crimes took place, or criminal/civil case result.
+You can browse the entire database by LDS church position, number of victims, places where crimes took place, criminal/civil case results, and other criteria.

 View the Mormon Sexual Abuse Map